Participation in Work-Based Learning

 Disaggregate the data by gender and specific vulnerable groups, such as minorities or people with disability.

-1) Work-based learning forms an addition to classroom-based learning and can take place, for example, in a welding workshop, at a shop or in a hairdressing saloon.
+1) Work-based learning forms an addition to classroom-based learning and can take place, for example, in a welding workshop, at a shop or in a hairdressing salon.
 It enables the students to apply and expand the skills they learnt; assess their own interests and abilities; learn about future employers’ expectations; establish useful contacts and gain other practical competencies.